luizbgomide/EclipsePhase2e-ptbr/src/SUPP/03-FC/07-flexbot-modules.md

 ### Bard Module

-Bard modules are for equipped for communications and social and media events.
+Bards are equipped for communications, social and media events.

 <blockquote class="indent stat-list">